Class 9 Computer Science Solved Past Paper 2019

 A Time-sharing system is a feature of an operating system in which multiple users can run different programs on a large-scale computer.
 It allows many users to have access to a computer at the same time and share the computer’s time.
 In a time-sharing system, the central processing unit is switched rapidly between the programs so that all the user programs are executed simultaneously.

-For example, hundreds of students access the university’s mainframe computer at the same time and they run different programs in a time-sharing system in interactive mode.
+For example, hundreds of students access the university’s mainframe computer at the same time and run different programs.

 (viii) Differentiate attenuation and distortion.